MrLoh/thesis-davidson/manuscript.md

 Turing's proposed test shows that he agrees with Davidson on the fact that linguistic competence is essential to intellect.
 And I think we also have to interpret Davidson and Turing as agreeing that there is a scientific approach that can describe essential parts of our linguistic competence.
 In the case of Turing this is evident in his believe that there is a program that allows the computer to win the imitation game.
 For Davidson it is evident in his proposal of the empiric Unified Theory that can capture the essence of linguistic competence and rationality.
 We will investigate Davidson's ideas further in [Section 3].

-"the test is designed to throw light on the nature of thought." [@Davidson1990]
+"the test is designed to throw light on the nature of thought." [@Davidson:1990tt, p.
+1]

 Where does Davidson agree